Learn how to use Base64 in programming languages: C#, C++, C, Java

 Base64 Encoding and Decoding in C++

-C++ does not have any native functions for Base64 encoding and decoding.
-Base64 encoding and decoding can, however, be accomplished using standard library functions for character manipulation and arithmetic operations.
-This necessitates the creation of custom code to divide the binary data into groups, translate those groups into ASCII characters, and manage padding.
+C++ does not natively support Base64 encoding and decoding functions.
+However, Base64 encoding and decoding can be achieved using standard library functions for character manipulation and arithmetic operations.
+This approach requires the development of custom code to divide binary data into groups, translate those groups into ASCII characters, and handle padding.

 1. Boost C++ Libraries: The Boost C++ Libraries include a base64 module that provides functions for encoding and decoding data.
 Boost is widely used and well-documented, making it a reliable choice.